Other Common Names

 Much of North America south to Columbia and Venzuela.
 Also found, mostly at high elevations, on several islands in the Greater Antilles.
 Overwintering in the south and moving northward varying distances (usually well into Canada) during the spring and summer where it breeds and produces summer generations.
 Also sometimes encountered in western Europe, where it is likely a stray, and apparently established in the Canaries and Hawaii.

 Larvae feed on Cudweeds, Everlastings and Pussytoes - Gnaphalium, Anaphalis, Antennaria (all Asteraceae).

 1.leaf shelters on Pussytoes (Antennaria) 2.leaf shelters on Pussytoes 3.larva 4.chrysalis 5.adult

 Often found with Vanessa cardui, requiring practice and careful observation to distinguish.

 One of the few "numbered" butterflies, Hodges #4434

-Replaced in South America by extremely similar V. braziliensis and V. altissima, which are both perhaps subspecies of V. virginiensis; and which if so, would make this a very wide-ranging species occurring pretty much through the entirety of the Americas.
-South American V. myrinna is also very similar and sometimes confused with the others, even though distinctly different.
+Replaced in South America by extremely similar V. braziliensis and V. altissima, the later of which is perhaps a subspecies of V. virginiensis.
+South American V. myrinna is also very similar and sometimes confused with the others, even though the color pattern is distinctly different.